Best Online Degrees in: Biology

 A bachelor’s degree in biology can serve as the first step for aspiring doctors, dentists, and veterinarians.
 Other students major in biology but pursue careers in liberal arts-related fields.
 The major prepares students for careers in research and technical fields, as well as positions in government and industry.
 However, some positions, such as opportunities in research and academia, will require further education.
 For instance, biochemists and biophysicists hold Ph.D.’s and conduct research on the chemical and physical principles of living things and biological processes.
-According to the U.S. Bureau of Labor Statistics (BLS), their median annual wage was $79,390 as of May 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), their median annual wage was $79,390.

 On the other hand, biological technicians typically hold a bachelor’s degree in biology or related field.
 They assist biological and medical scientists conduct laboratory tests and experiments, and earn a median annual wage of $39,020.
 Individuals should note that BLS figures may not reflect actual earnings, and that salary depends on various factors, such as an individual’s level of education and experience.